reyery/Daysim/README.md

 `cd Daysim`
 4. Check out the combined branch of the repository to make it current.
 The command is:
 `git checkout combined`
-5. Add an upstream reference to Radiance.
+5. Add an upstream reference to RADIANCE.
 The command is:
 `git remote add upstream https://github.com/NREL/Radiance.git`

 ### Create the DAYSIM project